AlxcNL/Data-Technologies-public/Workshops/Workshop 9 - Databases security and privacy/3 - Row Level Security.md

 ---

 ## Key considerations
 - RLS works with a **whitelisting principle**: once enabled, access is denied by default.
-Only rows explicitly allowed by a policy are visible or updatable.
-- RLS requires **careful planning and setup**.
+Only rows explicitly allowed by a policy are visible or updatable. - RLS requires **careful planning and setup**.
-- Policies must be defined explicitly; once RLS is enabled, access is denied unless a policy allows it.
 - RLS policies apply **in addition** to normal table and schema privileges.
 - Be cautious with **connection pooling**: application context (e.g., current user id) must be set correctly for every session or transaction.